094459/fossasia-airflow/README.md

 We also need to make sure that we have enough resources to run these containers - I have found these work fine with 2vCPUs and 4GB of RAM, as well as 50Gb of free disk space.

+*Windows Users*

+There is an experimental script called mwaa-local-env.ps1 that should allow those who are running new versions of Windows to run this workshop.
+You will need to make sure you have [Docker and Docker-compose installed.](https://docs.docker.com/desktop/install/windows-install/)

 **2 - Create a new Python virtual environment**

 It is always good practice to start with a clean Python virutal environment.